OnkarSD/JavascriptMini/README.md

-# JavascriptMini
-Small  vanilla Javascript examples and games
+# Javascript Mini projects and examples

+Each folder is different project (practice project) with various features if Vanilla Js .
+Sample images are also provided inside the folders .